 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

-Compared to most occupations, those who work as a Food Science Technician are usually higher in their Realistic, Conventional, and Investigative interests.
+Compared to most occupations, those who work as a Food Science Technician are usually higher in their Realistic, Investigative, and Conventional interests.

 Food Science Technicians typically have strong Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.